binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 Another idea is to set-up monitoring and notifications on activity of your AWS account root user.
 AWS [documentation](https://aws.amazon.com/blogs/mt/monitor-and-notify-on-aws-account-root-user-activity/) explains how to do this.

 Another great idea is to generate an AWS key [Canarytoken](https://canarytokens.org/) from canarytokens.org, and put it somewhere more obvious than your real AWS key(s).
 When someone uses it, you will be automatically notified.
 I discussed these with Haroon Meer on the Software Engineering Radio Network Security podcast.

+Also consider rotating your IAM access keys to your CSP services.
+AWS EC2 for example provide [auto-expire, auto-renew](https://aws.amazon.com/blogs/security/how-to-rotate-access-keys-for-iam-users/) access keys by using roles.

 ### Storage of Secrets {#cloud-countermeasures-storage-of-secrets}